“Send me what news you can that is true.”

-Still, in this & other recent work I’m trying to add complex layers of detail & color that will produce something akin to a painting in the sense of asking that the viewer spend some time with the image.
-Perhaps I’m unduly influenced by the emotional intensity of Abstract Expressionism, which is the art I grew up on.
-Although Abstract Expressionism is many years past being the central movement of painting, (Color Field, Minimalism, Photorealism & many other movements have given it a run for the money), it’s still practiced, and its vitality still resonates.
+Still, the medium, like any life form, develops & me along with it – I’m trying to add complex layers of detail & color that will produce something akin to a painting in the sense of asking that the viewer spend some time with the image.
+Perhaps I’m unduly influenced by the emotional intensity of Abstract Expressionism, which was the formative art movement when I was young.
+Although many years past being the central movement of painting, (Color Field, Minimalism, Photorealism & many other movements have given it a run for the money), it’s still practiced, and its vitality still resonates.
 Most of whatever complexity I’m able to bring to my images is photographic: I use multiple exposures in the camera, which demand a balancing of found light and color; long exposures employing a neutral density filter; Photoshop, & lots of other photographic mechanisms to approach the real world.
-But recently the line between the mediums seems to be disappearing; By the close of this series, the photographic portion of the image has started sharing the stage with painting; In one image the photo portion has been deconstructed down to five individual letters with the remainder painted.
+But the line between the mediums seems to be disappearing.
+By the close of the series, the photographic portion of the image has become entangled with painting; In one image the photo portion has been deconstructed down to five individual letters with the remainder painted.
 So, as seems to be the case with a number of visual artists these days, my photographic & painterly consciousnesses are merging.

 In any case, the word “truth” lies at the center of this series, but there are so many ways to approach it.
 I’m not trying to create a narrative or provide context.
 (Well, I am, but not officially.)
 I just try different visual approaches to the subject.
 It’s my exploration of photographic truth.

-Of course, this work is being shown at a peculiar time: The very concept of truth as a moral touchstone, as the basis for science & good government, as a concept, the respect for which is one of the primary things that ties a disparate culture together, is under attack.
+Of course, this project was put together at a peculiar time: The very concept of truth as a moral touchstone, as the basis for science & good government, as a concept, the respect for which is one of the primary things that ties a disparate culture together, has been under attack.
 Replaced by the lie.
 I’ll quote the poet Adam Kirsch: “the lie is a fiction that does not admit its fictionality.
 It is simple shamelessness that allows us to recognize a lie as a lie but treat it as if it was a reality.
 And the bond between demagogues & their audience is cemented by their exhilarating consciousness of their shared culpability.”
 This didn’t happen for arcane philosophical reasons.
-The truth just gets in the way of the current presidential administration doing what it wants to do.
+The truth just got in the way of a politician seeking to advance his own interest.

 And how quickly it happened!
-From Donald Trump claiming to win the popular-vote majority & claiming to speak to the largest audience to witness an inauguration to the The Oxford Dictionary 2016 word of the year: “post-truth.”
-And so on.
+From Donald Trump claiming to win the popular-vote majority & claiming to speak to the largest audience to witness an inauguration to his insistence four years later that he won reelection: The Oxford Dictionary 2016 word of the year: “post-truth.”
 We will regain our sea-legs or be dragged into Fascism (the Nazi government being the quintessential example of the lie as a governing principle).
 All I can say for the moment is that we live in a post-truth society.